 “The book’s theme and tone are reminiscent of early Thomas Pynchon — bizarrely clever tales that are as much about human relationships as they are about the frontiers of speculative science.”

 “The tales quickly wrap themselves around you and make you realize that nothing should be taken for granted and that in our seemingly ordered world, ruled by natural forces, anything is possible.”

 ABOUT THE AUTHOR

-Steven Gillis is the author of five previous books including three novels and two story collections.
-His stories, articles, and book reviews have appeared in more than four dozen journals, and his books have been finalists for the Independent Publishers Book of the Year Award and the ForeWord Magazine Book of the Year among others.
+Steven Gillis is the author of Walter Falls, The Weight of Nothing, Giraffes, Temporary People, and The Consequence of Skating.
+His stories, articles, and book reviews have appeared in over four dozen journals, and his books have been finalists for the Independent Publishers Book of the Year Award and the ForeWord Magazine Book of the Year among others.
 A three-year member of the Ann Arbor Book Festival Board of Directors, and a finalist for the 2007 Ann Arbor News Citizen of the Year, Steve also founded 826michigan and is the co-founder of Dzanc Books.
 Steve taught writing at Eastern Michigan University for three years.